 - Content that satisfies “user intent”

-I’ve put Frase first in the list despite the fact that it’s one of the newest apps on the list.
-However, “new” does not mean that the product is immature.
-Frase is a powerful content research app that will help you create incredibly detailed briefs for blog posts and landing pages.
-Frase analyzes and references information on the pages that currently rank on Google based on your chosen keyword.
-It then creates a sort of mind map, pulling out useful paragraphs, statistics, keywords, and topics.
+Frase is a powerful SEO-focused content writing tool that will help you create incredibly detailed briefs for blogs and landing pages.
+Frase analyzes and references information on the pages that currently rank based on your chosen keyword.
+It then creates a sort of mind map, pulling out useful paragraphs, statistics, related keywords, and topics.

-Here’s a video showing just how easy it is to get a detailed content creation brief.
+Here’s a video showing just how easy it is to get a detailed content brief.

 This Polish-based startup exploded onto the marketing scene last year and established itself as the number one on-page ranking tool for marketers.
 Plans start at $29/month so it’s perfect for the budget-minded content creator, marketer, or business owner.